Saad Al Barrak

 Saad Al-Barrak is a Kuwaiti businessman, entrepreneur, and investor.
+He is currently the Deputy Prime Minister, Minister of Oil and Minister of State for Economic & Investment Affairs.
 Al-Barrak's career started as an engineer at International Turnkey Solutions where he was promoted to CEO after a five year tenure.
-Shifting ITS from a local player to a regional powerhouse.
-Al-Barrak is best known for his role as CEO of Zain Group where he turned Zain (formerly known as MTC) from a local telecom company with 500,000 users to an empire with 72 million users.
+Al-Barrak grew ITS through his novel method of management which turned the organization from a local player to a regional IT powerhouse.
+Al-Barrak is best known for his role as CEO of Zain Group where he turned Zain (formerly known as MTC) from a local telecom company with 500,000 users to a global network with 72 million users.
 Al-Barrak's leadership and expertise in change management was the element to Zain's success.

-Saad Al-Barrak was born in the Farwaniyah District of Kuwait in the year 1955, the seventh of eleven brothers and five sisters, the son of Hamad Al-Barrak, treasurer to Helal Al-Mutairi, one of the most prominent pearl traders in the region.
-Al-Barrak studied at the Mubarakiyah school where he excelled in secondary school.
-Concurrently Al-Barrak was a gymnastics player at Kazma club.
-After successfully finishing high school, Al-Barrak was granted a scholarship to continue his education in The United States of America.
-Al-Barrak took an ESL course at Georgetown University in Washington D.C. and went to Ohio University afterward to study electrical engineering.
-Al-Barrak was a politically active student during his time at Ohio.
+The methodology of management that Al-Barrak brought in was the catalyst to making Zain Group into one of the largest telecom companies geographically.